Employment Law for Contractors

 minimum wage hikes in Prop.
-206 received most of the publicity, the requirement for paid sick leave may prove to be a bigger strain for many private employers, who were not previously required by Arizona law to provide such a benefit.
+206 received most of the publicity, the requirement for paid sick leave has proven to be a bigger strain for many private employers, who were not previously required by Arizona law to provide such a benefit.

 July 1, 2017, when Arizona workers began to accrue one hour of paid sick time for every 30 hours worked.
 Accrual began on the employee’s first day of employment or July 1, 2017, whichever was employee may begin to use his/her paid sick time as it is accrued,